darkmattergit/magnetsting/README.md

-# magnetsting
+# MAGNETSTING
 _Create command-line projects with ease._

 MagnetSting is a framework written in Python that simplifies the creation of command-line projects.
 It comes with various capabilities built into it, such as help banner creation, command aliasing, shell-like behaviour and more.
 It is built using modules only from the standard library and can run on any operating system without any additional dependencies.
+The framework handles everything from command parsing and execution to suggesting commands and generating dynamic help banners.
+MagnetSting offers a simple way to create sophisticated projects and allows you to make any modification with the greatest of ease.

 <!-- Installation -->
 ## Installation